Need an EPC in Campbell Park?

 More Info

 From April 2020, all current rental properties should have a valid Energy Performance Certificate.
-Prior to that date an Energy Performance Certificate was only needed on new rentals.
-Penalties and fees may be issued by the local authority for violation of this.
+Previous to that date an Energy Performance Certificate was only required on new rentals.
+Penalties and fees may be issued by the local authority for breach of this.

 What Is The Minimum Rating For A Rental Property